popivanova/airlock/README.md

 AI identity isn't monolithic - it drifts, rendering trust fluid and fragile.
 It also erodes quickly yet rebuilds too readily, masking malicious patterns that would expose and red flag intent in human contexts.

 airlock's runtime verification anchors agents while preserving user privacy, ensuring Identity consistency and protecting inferences (emotional, behavioral, and knowledge-based) from threats.
-We also introduce emoprinting—behavioral and emotional fingerprinting—across AI interactions as an added layer for robust identity assurance.
+We also introduce emoprinting—behavioral and emotional fingerprinting—across AI interactions as an added layer for robust identity assurance. **More fundamentally, AI's rapid oscillations turn cryptography's implicit trust constant (binary honest/adversary roles) into a volatile variable, demanding new primitives beyond static verifications—explored in our whitepaper discussion.**

 We welcome feedback, critiques, "prove us wrong" challenges, implementations of potential attacks, or explorations of the algorithm via GitHub issues or discussions.